 Antweight World Series Rules 2025

-Version 7.5.25
+©AWS Committee.
+Ver.05.06.25

+- 1) Definitions

 - 2) Weight

 - 3) Size

 - 4) Control

 - 5) Weapons

 - 6) Power

 - 7) Arena Rules

 - 8) Combat Rules

 - 9) Competition Guidelines

 1) Definitions

 Roller

 A robot using wheels or similar full rotation capable component contacting the arena to move.
 Non-Roller

+Any robot not fitting the Roller definition including Shufflers, Walkers, Hovercrafts,

+Non-Traditional Locomotion / NTL

-Any robot not fitting the Roller definition including Shufflers, Walkers, Hovercrafts, 'Melty brain' and Omni wheeled robots.
-'Melty brain' (translational spinner) robots must be able to demonstrate controlled translation.
+Hereafter referred to as NTL.
+A robot employing wheels or similar full rotation capable component in a non-traditional way, for example Melty-Brain or Omni wheels.
+Melty-brain (translational spinner) robots must be able to demonstrate controlled translation.
 Omni wheeled robots must have the ability to strafe.

 Flyer

 Any robot that moves through self sustained flight.
 This type of robot is not allowed.

 Cluster Bot

 A robot which consists of two or more parts (e.g. two half sized robots/botlets)

 Multi-Weapon Bot

 A robot which consists of interchangeable weapons.

-Arena

-The area robots are intended to fight in.
+Arena The area robots are intended to fight in.
 A fully enclosed safety cover surrounds the arena.

-Pit or Drop-off

-Gaps or spaces in the arena floor, normally at the edges, that a robot may fall into.
+Pit or Drop-off Gaps or spaces in the arena floor, normally at the edges, that a robot may fall into.